The Hon John Allaster HALLEY

 Associateship applications

-Justice Halley appoints two Associates, generally for a period of 18 months each.
-His Honour plans for his associates to commence in January and July of each relevant year on a rolling basis.
+Justice Halley appoints two Associates, generally for a period of 12 to 18 months each.

-Applications should indicate which year and month the candidate would like to commence and include a cover letter of no more than two pages, a brief curriculum vitae, university transcript and the details of at least two referees.
+Applications should indicate which year and month the candidate would like to commence and include a cover letter of no more than one page, a brief curriculum vitae, university transcript and the details of at least two referees.

-General information about the associate position can be found on the Judges' Associates page of the Employment section of the Federal Court website.
-If you have any queries about the process, please send an email to nswreg@fedcourt.gov.au to the attention of the Chambers of Justice Halley.
+If you have any queries about the process, please send an email to nswreg@fedcourt.gov.au marked for the attention of the Chambers of Justice Halley.
 Applications can be similarly addressed.